-Number of Reporting Total Number of Employees Average Output Total Output Value of
+Number of Reporting Companies Total Number of Employees ge Output er Worker Tota al Output Value of Employees 20 801 \$ 178,324 \$ 142,837,238

-Companies Value per Worker Employees

-20 801 \$ 178,324 \$ 142,837,238

 As of June 30, 2010 companies with Wood Products RLF loans owned land and improvements valued at over \$48 million by the Montana Department of Revenue (MDOR).
 These figures reflect 2011 market valuations from MDOR because 2010 figures were not available at the time this report was compiled.
 The 2010 commercial and residential exemptions along with the taxable rates were applied to the 2011 market values to estimate the taxable value of property held by Wood Product RLF loan recipients equal to \$555,950.